jscad/OpenJSCAD.org/packages/web2/README.md

  - [ ] ELECTRON: if in it, enable saving, not just reading script
  - [ ] DEMO-WEB: generate web page so proto is available for playing with as-is

-nice to have or to consider if worth doing

- - [ ] extract reusable OrbitControls to be used with different renderer (regl,three, babylon)

 regl checklist
  - [ ] theme background
  - [ ] theme default mesh color